Cirebon metropolitan area: Economy

-Cirebon's economy is influenced by its strategic geographical location and by the characteristics of natural resources.
-Thus, the structure of its economy is dominated by manufacturing, trade, hotels and restaurants, transport and communications, and service sectors.
+Cirebon's economy is influenced by its geographical location and natural resources.
+Its economy is dominated by manufacturing, trade, hotels and restaurants, transport and communications, and service sectors.
 Tomé Pires in the Suma Oriental around the year 1513 mentioned Cirebon was one of the trade centers on the island of Java.
 After Cirebon was taken over by the Dutch East Indies government in 1859, it was designated as a transit port for import-export goods and as a communications route to the political control center for the region in the interior of Java.